walknuts/southportapartments/pages/5-community.md

 ## Gym

-[Insert Paul’s new sign when it’s ready.]
+{Insert Paul’s new sign when it’s ready.}

 ## Sauna